Conversion to Islam in U.S. prisons: Rate of conversion to Islam

-Muslims prisoners have been characterized as a danger or threat for radicalization in the media.
+Muslim prisoners have been characterized as a danger or threat for radicalization in the media.
 Yet despite the fact of there being over 350,000 Muslim inmates in the United States, little evidence indicates widespread radicalization or foreign recruitment.
 Rather, research has shown that Islam has a long history of positive influence on prisoners, including supporting inmate rehabilitation for decades.
 An early example of this type of characterizations from the media is an article in The New York Times that alleged Imam Warith Deen Umar, Islamic chaplain for the New York State prison system, was reported to have praised the September 11 attacks; prompting members of Congress to call for an investigation.
 The article states that in a 2004 report, the Justice Department faulted the prison system for failing to protect against "infiltration by religious extremists."
 However, the report made clear that the problem was not chaplains, but rather unsupervised inmates.
 In January 2010, the Senate Foreign Relations Committee, chaired by Senator John Kerry, released a report that stated as many as three dozen formerly incarcerated individuals who converted to Islam in American prisons have moved to Yemen where they could pose a "significant threat".
 However no documentation or verifiable evidence was provided to back up the committee's report (even though the report stated the individuals traveled to apparently learn Arabic)—rather it was simply accepted and invoked as evidence.
 Another example of such characterization comes from Annenberg Professor of International Communication J. Michael Waller, who asserted that outside Islamist groups linked to terrorism are attempting to radicalize Muslim converts in prison, but other experts suggest that when radicalization does occur, it has little to no connection with these outside interests.

 Tens of thousands convert to Islam in US prisons every year.